 Base your cycling policy decisions on data.

-The TMA-3B3 combines radar and lidar to accurately count bicycles on bike paths.
+The TMA-3B3 combines radar and lidar to accurately count bicycles and measure their speed on bike paths.
 Its installation is simple, fast and safe.

 Operation and strengths

 Installed on a mast, the TMA-3B3 combines two technologies to provide optimal counting accuracy on the bike path.
-It is indeed able to count the number of cyclists in a group.
+It is indeed able to count the number of cyclists in a group and to measure their individual speed.

 - Autonomous and mobile (can be powered by solar energy)